sigurdnev/nordic_workshop/README.md

 <img src="https://github.com/sigurdnev/nordic_workshop/blob/master/images/temperature.png" width="500">

-## TASK 3: Measure the supply voltage using the SAADC and send it to the nRF Toolbox app.
+## TASK x: Measure the supply voltage using the SAADC and send it to the nRF Toolbox app.
 Scope: Use the SAADC peripheral to measure the supply voltage, and use an application timer to send the measurement to the nRF Toolbox App.

 ### Step 1